 Surge in Exports

-Higher demand for New Zealand’s products often results to a higher GDP, which then boosts the NZD.
+Higher demand for New Zealand’s products often results in a higher GDP, which then boosts the NZD.
 In contrast, lower exports make a smaller contribution to GDP, causing the NZD’s value to fall.

 Rising Commodity Prices

 Increasing commodity prices cause the monetary value of New Zealand’s exports to rise, pushing its GDP higher.
 Falling commodity prices, on the other hand, cause the monetary value of exports to fall, dragging its GDP down.

 Since the counter currency is the US Dollar, the changes in value are measured in Greenbacks.

 On a 100,000 unit NZD/USD position, each pip movement is worth $10 USD while on a 10,000 NZD/USD position size, each pip movement is worth $1 USD.Margin calculations are based in US dollars.

 For instance, if the current NZDUSD rate is 0.7000 and leverage is 100:1, 700 USD in available margin is required for a 100,000 NZD position.
 A 10,000 NZD position requires 70 USD in available margin.

 You see, because of the Kiwi’s relatively low value against the U.S. dollar, it requires the least amount of available margin among the other majors.
 That means it’s cheaper to trade the Kiwi!